Opposition 'frustrated' at new Speaker's rulings

 David Carter replaced Lockwood Smith, who was appointed High Commissioner to the United Kingdom earlier this year.
 Both have been National Party MPs.

-Next story in Political: NZ First MP gives up local body role
+Next story in Politics: NZ First MP gives up local body role

 Copyright © 2013, Radio New Zealand